Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 #### Simplified names of non-App software

-* Currently, rules for generating a token are not well-defined for Preference Panes, QuickLook plugins, and several other types of software installable by Homebrew Cask.
+* Currently, rules for generating a token are not well-defined for Preference Panes, Quick Look plugins, and several other types of software installable by Homebrew Cask.
 Just create the best name you can, based on the filename on disk or the vendor’s web page.
 Watch out for duplicates.

   Non-app tokens should become more standardized in the future.